how to start your job hunt, job interview questions and job interview tips to help get you hired!

 Things to talk about when cold calling an employer

-Explain why you have chosen to call that particular business.
-This will show what you already know about the business.
-Then follow with how your own skills, qualities and experience are suited to that type of business.
+- Explain why you have chosen to call that particular business.
+This will show you've done your research and you're very keen to work there.

 This approach enables smaller businesses to take on apprentices and trainees, even though in some cases they cannot provide apprentices and trainees with the broad range of skills needed to complete their training.